kyma-project/kyma/docs/04-operation-guides/troubleshooting/eventing/evnt-05-fix-pending-messages.md

 ### Consumer leader reelection

 First, find out which consumer(s) have pending messages.
-You can find the broken consumer either with the NATS CLI command or with a Grafana dashboard.
+You can find the broken consumer with the NATS CLI command.

-#### Option 1: Find the broken consumers with NATS CLI

 1. Port forward to a NATS replica: